 If the vendor knows you’re open to doing more business, he’ll possibly offer a deal for you making a larger purchase.
 For example, $15 for one scarf becomes $10 a scarf when three are purchased.
 Who doesn’t want a closet full of colourful, exotic scarves?

 If the guy’s really playing hardball and you feel like he’s ripping you off, know when you reach the point when it’s time to say sayonara.
 Oftentimes, you’ll find that when you begin to walk away from the stall, the vendor will come chasing after you with a better offer.

-It’s interesting to bare witness to the techniques that other people use.
+It’s interesting to bear witness to the techniques that other people use.
 Some may point out faults in the item to push for a reduction, others may simply haggle confidently and persuasively.
-When you’re ready to have your turn, pick up your scarf and go for it.
+When you’re ready to have your turn, pick up your fancy, mesmerising scarf and go for it.

-If you’re holding a purse or a money bag that’s bursting at the seams with bills, yet you’re telling this vendor that you can’t afford or don’t want to pay the rate he’s proposing, he’s going to continue to push it and not move on his offer, since he knows you can afford to pay the extra.
+Try not to come across as a rich tourist when you are wandering through markets and souks.
+If you’re holding a purse or a money bag that’s bursting at the seams with bills, yet you’re telling this vendor that you can’t afford or don’t want to pay the rate he’s proposing, he’s going to continue to push it and not move on his offer.
+He knows you can afford to pay the extra.

-Don’t try to beat the Vendor down
+Don’t Beat the Vendor Down

 Always have some empathy when you’re haggling.
 Acknowledge that there are instances where you may pay a little more than the locals, but as long as the extra amount isn’t extortionate, then it isn’t always necessary to keep pushing and pushing the vendor.